yadavarvind-98/Credit-Card-Transactions-SQL-Project/README.md

 It's a Credit Crad Transactions dataset.

-We will answer below mentioned questions by creating SQL Queries.
+We will answer below mentioned questions by writing SQL Queries.

 1- write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends